-B. Repeated violations can lead to out-of-school suspension and/or expulsion.
-Use of profane, indecent, inappropriate or obscene language in written or verbal communication, including use of obscene gestures, pictures, signs or clothing that is directed toward or about an individual will result in the following disciplinary action:
+- 1. One (1) warning - 2.
+Detention to suspension and parent/guardian contact. - 3.
+Repeated violations can lead to out-of-school suspension and/or expulsion. - B. Use of profane, indecent, inappropriate or obscene language in written or verbal communication, including use of obscene gestures, pictures, signs or clothing that is directed toward or about an individual will result in the following disciplinary action:

-- 1. In-school restriction, referral to counseling or parent/guardian contact. - 2.
-Tuesday/Thursday detention, parent/guardian contact or suspension. - 3.
-Repeated offenses may result in recommendation for expulsion. - C. Use of profane, indecent, inappropriate or obscene language in written or verbal communication including the use of obscene gestures, pictures, signs or clothing that is directed toward or about any school personnel or adult visitor will result in immediate out-of-school suspension(s), parent/guardian contact and up to ten (10) days and/or recommendation for expulsion.
+- 1. In-school restriction. - 2.
+Tuesday/Thursday detention, parent/guardian contact. - 3.
+Repeated offenses may result in suspension with possible recommendation for expulsion. - C. Use of profane, indecent, inappropriate or obscene language in written or verbal communication including the use of obscene gestures, pictures, signs or clothing that is directed toward or about any school personnel or adult visitor will result in immediate out-of-school suspension(s), parent/guardian contact and up to ten (10) days and/or recommendation for expulsion.